 If you are growing rosemary in a container, choose a container that's at least 12 inches across and 12 inches deep.
 Make sure there are adequate holes in the bottom for drainage.
 Fill the container with good quality potting soil or top soil.
 Transplant the seedling using the same methods as described above.
 Place the container in a spot that gets plenty of sun.

-Now that you know how to go about planting rosemary, it's time to think about watering and fertilizing your plant.
+Now that you know how to plant rosemary, it's time to think about watering and fertilizing your plant...

 Click here to learn about fertilizing and watering rosemary